File Upload Example using Spring REST Controller

 4. Choose File instead of Text

-5. Browse and select file
+5. Browse and select a file

-6. Click on Send.
+6. Click on Send button.

 file upload example using spring rest controller